Crimean–Congo hemorrhagic fever: Outbreaks

 have coincided with the peak tick proliferation during the preceding 8–10 years.

 In 2017, the General Directorate of Public Health in Turkey published official records of infections and casualties involving CCHF between 2008 and 2017.
 Cases declined from 1,318 in 2009 to 343 in 2017 alongside a lowered mortality rate.
-Cases are concentrated in rural areas of the Southern Black Sea Region, Central Anatolia Region, and Eastern Anatolia region during early summer months.
+Cases are concentrated in rural areas of the southern Black Sea region, Central Anatolia region, and Eastern Anatolia region during early summer months.

 On February 2, 2020, an outbreak was reported in Mali involving fourteen cases and seven deaths, days before the COVID-19 pandemic in Africa.
 In May 2020, a single case was reported in Mauritania.

 In 2022, an outbreak occurred in Iraq.
 Between 1 January and 22 May, 212 cases of CCHF were reported to the WHO.
 Of the 212 cases, 115 were suspected and 97 laboratory confirmed.
 Twenty-seven deaths were recorded, of which 13 were in laboratory-confirmed cases.

 In July 2023, there was a single confirmed fatality of tick-borne CCHF in North Macedonia.

 In July 2024, a lethal tick-borne CCHF case was confirmed in Spain.

 In August 2024, the first-ever recorded laboratory-confirmed tick-borne CCHF case was confirmed in Portugal.
 The 80-year-old male patient did not survive.

+In 2025, a 72-year-old man who was a livestock farmer in Greece died of tick-borne CCHF.